Omar-Alhuwaishel/Sign-Language-Recognition/README.md

 # Sign-Language-Recognition
-Deep Learning project using Keras
+### Description :
+- Developed a deep learning project to translate sign language videos into words using pre-defined classes.
+### Tools :
+- Keras